There are so many things

 If a marriage isn't going smoothly, it only makes sense that friends and family might step in and offer advice or encourage a couple to separate.
 And sometimes that can be a good thing.
 But other times, this outside influence can get confusing, and may even lead to a divorce a couple later regrets.

 "At a moment in time when someone is at one of the lowest points in their life, they naturally are vulnerable to the input of others,"

 Vicki L. Shemin, JD, LICSW, ASCW, a licensed social worker who practices as a divorce attorney with Fields & Dennis, LLP, tells Bustle.
 "Too often, however, they lose the ability to evaluate independently what is in their own best interests."

 That's why a therapist can be helpful in figuring out the best course of action, Shemin says, so they can choose what's best for

-Not Keeping Their Love Alive
+them.
+9 Not Keeping Their Love Alive

 "Looking back, or even in self-reflective moments, too many couples can literally feel their love and romance and respect slipping away in real time," Shemin says, which is why it's vital to "carve out time for one another and hold to that commitment."